-- 1. Reports of Illness

-- A. Isolating and sending home ill students and staff.

-- B. Reporting illnesses to the Tacoma-Pierce County Health Department.
+- 1. Reports of Illness - A. Training school staff on incoming illness reports. - B. Triage of illness reports. - C. Isolating and sending home ill students and staff. - D. Reporting illnesses to the Tacoma-Pierce County Health Department.

-- 2. Controls for Spread of Illness
+2. Controls for Spread of Illness

 - A. Exclusion of ill students and staff.

 - B. Closure of rooms, buildings, and schools.

 - C. Determination of cause of illness.

 - D. Site sanitation during an outbreak.

 - E. Lifting exclusions and reopening facilities.

 - 3. Closure of Outbreaks and Summary